Jobs to do in the garden in February — what to start planting and preparing

 1. Create an indoor garden

-Even in February, you can easily create an indoor/outdoor link by selecting a number of flowering garden bulbs such as snowdrops, crocus and early daffodils and bringing them inside.
-Re-plant in a decorative shallow plant container and surround them with a cushion of fresh green moss.
+Even in February, you can easily create an indoor-outdoor link by bringing garden bulbs such as snowdrops, crocus and early daffodils inside early.
+Re-plant them in a shallow, decorative plant container and surround them with a cushion of fresh green moss.

 No flowering bulbs?
-Give all your houseplant ideas an extra dose of TLC.
-Dry indoor air is one of the biggest enemies of healthy houseplants in winter when central heating and closed windows mean less natural ventilation.
-Tackle this by misting houseplants regularly.
-For misting, we like to use boiled water which has been left to cool.
-This avoids ‘shocking’ the plant with harsh cold tap water, which may also include chemicals.
+Give all of your houseplant ideas an extra dose of TLC.
+Dry indoor air, thanks to central heating and closed windows, is one of the biggest winter houseplant problems.
+Tackle this by misting your plants regularly.
+For misting, we like to use boiled water that's been left to cool to avoid ‘shocking’ the plant with cold tap water, which may include chemicals.

-Also, check all houseplants are receiving as much natural light as possible.
-February light is precious; open blinds fully during the day to maximise their exposure to sunlight, and check overhanging trees outside are not obscuring windows, which should be kept as clean as possible.
+Also, check that all of your houseplants are receiving as much natural light as possible.
+February daylight is precious, so open blinds fully during the day and keep windows as clean as possible.

 2. Plant new roses and prune existing ones

 When pruning, don't be frightened to prune with rigour and remove old wood and misshapen branches.
 Roses are rarely killed by hard pruning.
-But remember – these rules apply to shrub roses only.
-Give climbing roses a trim and tie them in.
-With ramblers, tie in then leave until after flowering in summer, when they can be pruned as required.
+But remember, these rules apply to shrub roses only.
+Give climbing roses a trim in February and tie them in.
+With ramblers, tie them in and then leave them until after flowering in summer, when they can be pruned as required.

 A very fruitful February garden job is to get ahead with the pruning now.
-You can prune apple trees and pear trees whilst they're still dormant.
-But leave plum trees, cherry trees and apricots until the summer as pruning these fruit trees now could make them susceptible to Silver Leaf disease.
-This is a fungus that can only be treated by removing effected branches.
+You can prune apple trees and pear trees whilst they're still dormant, but leave plum trees, cherry trees and apricots until the summer to avoid silver leaf disease.

 Winter-hard evergreens such as Prunus laurocerasus and Viburnum tinus can be pruned now if they’ve become overgrown.
 Ensure that you complete any tree or shrub pruning this month before birds begin nesting.

-Prune late-flowering shrubs such as Buddleja, Fuchsia, Lavatera and Ceratostigma this month.
-And go in hard.
-A rigorous approach will encourage such shrubs to produce lots more flowering wood in the Spring.
+You can also prune Buddleja, Fuchsia, Lavatera, Ceratostigma and other late-flowering shrubs this month.
+And go in hard — a rigorous approach will encourage such shrubs to produce lots more flowering wood in the spring.

 4. Prepare your pots